Swanand12/Chat-App/README.md

 # Chat-App
 Chat-App is a Full Stack Chatting App.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+Uses Socket.io for real time communication and stores user details in Mongo DB Database.
 ## Live Demo
 A live demo of the application is hosted at [https://chat-app-1-tutj.onrender.com](https://chat-app-1-tutj.onrender.com)